metarank/metarank/README.md

 We have a built a [Demo](https://demo.metarank.ai) which showcases how you can use [Metarank](https://metarank.ai) in the wild.
 The [Demo](https://demo.metarank.ai) utilizes [Ranklens](https://github.com/metarank/ranklens) dataset that we have built using [Toloka](https://toloka.ai/) service to gather user interactions.
 Application code can be found [here](https://github.com/metarank/demo) and you can see how easy it is to query [Metarank](https://metarank.ai) installation to get real-time personalization.

+[Metarank](https://metarank.ai) configuration of the demo application is available [here](https://github.com/metarank/metarank/tree/master/src/test/resources/ranklens).
+You can see how easy it is to define features and can previiew the pre-built model based on the [Ranklens](https://github.com/metarank/ranklens) dataset.

 ## In-depth Docs

 * [Technical overview](doc/02_tech_overview.md) of the way it can be integrated in your existing tech stack.